Project-DA-FANH/2025-01-13-CSU-online/index.md

 {% endif %}

 <p id="registration">
   <strong>REGISTRATION</strong>
-    This is a free workshop.
-Register to get access to lesson materials and zoom link here: <a href="https://forms.gle/QY1kKc4JoJ42RgT1A">Form</a>
+   Registration fees are on a sliding scale: $25 for faculty and staff $10 for students
+   <a href="https://forms.gle/QY1kKc4JoJ42RgT1A"> RSVP here to get the student discount code, link to purchase registration, and access to lesson materials</a>
 </p>

 {% comment %}